 The CIPM certificate is an optional career credential.
 Therefore, orders don’t receive any special privileges or powers.
 The certificate has been offered since 2006.
 As of 2023, according to the CFA, there are 2,600+ CIPM certificate holders.

 While the CIPM certificate is optional, it’s seen as a badge of expertise and accomplishment that can advance a career.
 As a result, CIPM holders often work at investment banks, investment management firms, investment research companies, and retirement plan sponsors.

 The Chartered Financial Analyst, also awarded by the CFA institute, is the most popular investment certification.
 Over the last half-century, more than 165,000 people have earned CFA badges.
 It’s considered the designation of choice within the asset management field.

 Further, the Chartered Alternative Investment Analyst (CAIA) is sponsored by the Chartered Alternative Investment Analyst Association.
 The association has about 11,000 members.
 This designation demonstrates knowledge and credibility in alternative investments.

 - If someone who specializes in assessing investment performance sounds like they could benefit your portfolio, consider finding an advisor with a CIPM.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Knowing how an investment will perform is only helpful if you have goals for that investment to reach.
 Do you know how much you’ll need to invest, how much risk you’re willing to accept, and how much of a bit inflation will take out of your investment?
 If not, SmartAsset’s investing guide can make the picture a little clearer.